 The self-nomination form must be emailed to firstname.lastname@example.org by 5 pm CST.
 Faculty who self-nominate will receive an email from the consultant within two weeks providing instructions for completing the application process, which includes developing sections for a pre-proposal.

-The Proposal Development Award application and pre-proposal will be competitively reviewed in late August or early September each year.
-Awards will be made based upon the evaluation, including overall merit, and the availability of slots.
+The Proposal Development Award application and pre-proposal will be competitively reviewed and selected mid-August.
+Awards will be made based upon the evaluation, including overall merit, and the availability of funding.

 The competition for FY 20 is in progress.